sleepy909/cpassman/branches/2.0b1/readme.txt

 ------------------------------------------  CHANGELOG  ----------------------------------------------
 v2.00
+* Licence has changed from CC BY-NC-ND to CC BY-ND
 * improvement: convert cPassMan to UTF-8 charset
 * improvement: all data exchanges concerning items are encrypted based on AES-256
 * improvement: new design